gustaveroussy/sopa/README.md

 [![License](https://img.shields.io/pypi/l/sopa.svg)](https://github.com/gustaveroussy/sopa/blob/master/LICENSE)
 [![Imports: isort](https://img.shields.io/badge/imports-isort-blueviolet)](https://pycqa.github.io/isort/)

 Built on top of [SpatialData](https://github.com/scverse/spatialdata), Sopa enables processing and analyses of image-based spatial-omics using a standard data structure and output.
 We currently support the following technologies: Xenium, MERSCOPE, CosMX, PhenoCycler, MACSIMA, Hyperion.
-Sopa was designed for generability and low-memory consumption on large images (scales to `1TB+` images).
+Sopa was designed for generability and low memory consumption on large images (scales to `1TB+` images).

-The pipeline outputs contain: (i) Xenium Explorer files for interactive visualization, (ii) a HTML report for quick quality controls, and (iii) a SpatialData `.zarr` directory for further analyses.
+The pipeline outputs contain: (i) Xenium Explorer files for interactive visualization, (ii) an HTML report for quick quality controls, and (iii) a SpatialData `.zarr` directory for further analyses.

 # Documentation

-The easiest way to getting started with `sopa` is to check [our documentation](https://gustaveroussy.github.io/sopa).
-It contains installation explainations, CLI/API details, and usages examples.
+The easiest way to start with `sopa` is to check [our documentation](https://gustaveroussy.github.io/sopa).
+It contains installation explanations, CLI/API details, and tutorials.

 # Overview